International propagation of the Salafi movement and Wahhabism by region: Bosnia

 Salafi charity organizations also physically influenced Bosnian religious culture following the war.
 Saudis have helped restore some of the hundreds of mosques and monuments Serb nationalist forces destroyed during the war.
-While this assistance was badly needed and greatly helpful to thepersecuted Bosniaks, it involved removing the Islamic calligraphy that adorned many Balkan Muslim tombstones, which Salafis considered idolatrous and unIslamic.
+While this assistance was badly needed and greatly helpful to the persecuted Bosniaks, it involved removing the Islamic calligraphy that adorned many Balkan Muslim tombstones, which Salafis considered idolatrous and unIslamic.
 Critics complain that the graveyards were "often all that was left" of the local Bosnian heritage.